Wyre Forest District Council Community Led Housing Policy

 1.2 The CLH Policy is relevant to all officers of the Strategic Housing and Planning Policy teams within the Economic Prosperity and Place Directorate.
 Although the Policy is essentially focused on the provision of housing, it is equally relevant to the Planning Policy team who are responsible for ensuring future housing needs are met and incorporated into the emerging Local Plan.

 1.3 The Council recognises that there are many situations where there is a shared or complementary role with other agencies.
-Relevant officers within the Housing section will seek to work collaboratively with national organisations who are leading on the CLH agenda.
-Agencies including the Community Land Trust Network and UK Co-housing Network will be working together as they disseminate information and policy updates from central government as well as taking a lead on national ‘good practice’ training and events for local authorities who have received Community Housing Fund grants.
-We will also work with local organisations including community groups and Registered Providers.
+Relevant officers within the Housing Section will seek to work collaboratively with national and regional organisations who are leading on the CLH agenda.
+Agencies including the National Community Land Trust Network and UK Co-housing Network will be working together as they disseminate information and policy updates from central government as well as taking a lead on national ‘good practice’ training and events for local authorities who have received Community Housing Fund grants.
+We will also work with local organisations including the Worcestershire Community Led Housing hub, community groups and Registered Providers.

 1.5 The Council will also work closely with neighbouring Local Authorities to deliver housing numbers and will work particularly closely with those Local Authorities who have also received CLH grants from the Community Housing Fund within Worcestershire.